freedomfractions/EasyAFv3/EasyAF V3 Development Prompt.md

 1. All module operations wrapped in try-catch
 2. Errors logged with full context via Serilog
 3. User-friendly error messages in UI
-4. Graceful degradation when modules fail
+4. Graceful deterioration when modules fail
 5. Document recovery on unexpected shutdown

 ---